Food and Farm Micro Loan Recipients

-2019 MARKS THE FOURTH SEASON OF THE FOOD AND FARM MICRO-LOAN PROGRAM THAT IS A PARTNERSHIP OF GRAIN TRAIN, CROSSHATCH AND NEW THIS YEAR, ORYANA!
+2019 MARKED THE FOURTH SEASON OF THE FOOD AND FARM MICRO-LOAN PROGRAM PARTNERSHIP BETWEEN GRAIN TRAIN, CROSSHATCH AND NEW THIS YEAR, ORYANA!

 Natalya Aho of Madcrow Market Garden,a small scale intensive market garden located at Wagbo Farm and Education Center, plans to use the loan to purchase necessary supplies such as a cooler, scale, and perimeter fencing to become a dedicated market grower.